 Non judgemental: It is very important to us that all students feel valued and respected and be free to discuss the issues that are affecting them without worrying about being judged.

 Dedicated: You should support the aims of the Hub and show a genuine interest in welfare issues.
-You must fulfil your commitment to the best of your ability and actively engage in the Unions welfare campaigns.
+You must fulfil your commitment to the best of your ability and actively engage in the Unions wellbeing campaigns.